Putin rejects accusations of meddling in U.S. election

-WASHINGTON/MOSCOW Even as WikiLeaks released another trove of internal documents from Hillary Clinton’s campaign on Wednesday, Russian President Vladimir Putin insisted his country was not involved in an effort to influence the U.S. presidential election.
+WASHINGTON/MOSCOW (Reuters) - Russian President Vladimir Putin insisted on Wednesday his country was not involved in an effort to influence the U.S. presidential election even as WikiLeaks released another trove of internal documents from Hillary Clinton’s campaign.

 Last week, the U.S. government formally accused Russia of launching a hacking campaign to “interfere with the U.S. election process.”